0xarmaan-1/0xarmaan-1/README.md

 ## 🎯 About Me

-I'm a self-driven **Cybersecurity Researcher** from Delhi, India — specializing in **Red Teaming, Web Application Pentesting, and OSINT**.
+I'm a self-driven **Cybersecurity Researcher** from Panjab, India — specializing in **Red Teaming, Web Application Pentesting, and OSINT**.
 My approach is manual, deep, and methodical.
 I find what automated scanners miss.

-Currently pursuing **BCA @ University of Haridwar** and preparing for **CRTP Certification** — with a long-term commitment to offensive security research.
+Currently pursuing **BCA @ Punjabi University ** and preparing for **CRTP Certification** — with a long-term commitment to offensive security research.

 > *"I don't just test applications.
 I think like the attacker inside them."*